 According to the UvA, the effects of the Internalization in Balance Act, namely a decline in the number of internationals, will have “a major impact” on the need for space within the UvA: the fewer students, the less need for square meters.
 The UvA speaks of “a stagnating space requirement”.
 For less capital-rich faculties, the decline in student numbers could have the advantage of allowing them to dispose of square meters, as the square meter price will gradually go from 273 euros per square meter now, to 284 euros next year, rising to 306 euros in 2028.

-For local residents of the REC - invariably angered by the UvA’s building frenzy - there is good news: the campus will not be further expanded and the temporary REC-V building, the former stamp park, will not be converted into a permanent building.
+For local residents of the REC - invariably angered by the UvA’s building frenzy - there is good news: the campus will not be further expanded and the temporary REC-V building on the formerly called ‘stamp park’, will not be converted into a permanent building.
 Who knows, it might disappear again one day; it was put there for ten years.

 ‘A difficult time’